 Where to Stay

 Staying in Park City is a great way to be right in the heart of the action, with on-mountain options available at Park City's base area and Canyons Village as well as Deer Valley properties.
-Lodging options are abundant and varied, from ski-in/ski-out slope-side luxury condominiums to hotels and bed-and-breakfasts.
-Montage and St. Regis at Deer Valley and Waldorf-Astoria near Park City Mountain's Canyons Village are three names that immediately come to mind for your top-tier winter home away from home.
+Lodging options vary from ski-in/ski-out slope-side luxury condominiums to hotels and bed-and-breakfasts.
+Montage and St. Regis at Deer Valley and Waldorf Astoria near Park City Mountain's Canyons Village are three names immediately coming to mind for your top-tier winter home away from home.
 But those only scratch the surface.
-You should also check out Sky Lodge, Park City Hotel, Canyons Grand Summit and the boutique luxury of the Washington School House Hotel.
+You should also check out Main & SKY Lodge, Hotel Park City, Canyons Grand Summit and the boutique luxury of the Washington School House Hotel.

-Though Historic Main Street is charming and walkable, Park City area is much larger than many realize — it has to be to accommodate two large mountain resorts, including America's largest.
-Even Deer Valley's six mountains stretch beyond the reach of Park City roads, onto the Jordanelle Reservoir side in the Heber Valley.
-Travelers may find their ideal accommodations in this striking Alpine valley, which also accesses Olympic-caliber cross-country skiing at Soldier's Hollow.
+Though Historic Main Street is charming and walkable, the Park City area is much larger than many realize — it has to accommodate two large mountain resorts, including America's largest.
+Even Deer Valley's six mountains stretch beyond the reach of Park City roads onto the Jordanelle Reservoir side in the Heber Valley.
+Travelers may find their ideal accommodations in this striking alpine valley, which also accesses Olympic-caliber cross-country skiing at Soldier Hollow.

 Before Park City was a winter sports paradise, it was a silver mining town.
 In 1870, the Transcontinental Railroad brought miners who hoped to find the motherlode.
-Learn about the town's rich heritage at the Park City Museum near the center of town where you can take in tales from a bygone era.
+Learn about the town's rich heritage at the Park City Museum near the town center where you can take in tales from a bygone era.
 Stroll down the streets of Historic Main Street and marvel at the 64 sites listed on the National Register of Historic Places.
 But you won't see miners today.
-A walk down modern day Main Street yields opportunities to shop, dine, and enjoy art galleries.
+Walking modern Main Street offers opportunities to shop, dine and enjoy art galleries.